villalonreina/ENIGMA-DTI-Normative-Modeling/README.md

     -sex_column sex
     -outscaler 'standardize'
 ```
 The options for `age_colum`, `site_column` and `sex_column` are defined by the names of the corresponding columns in the input CSV file.
 This code should finish running in ~1 hour with the sample data provided.
+There are 10 different training codes, called "nm_hbr_controls1_", "nm_hbr_controls2_", etc. Each of these is for a different train-test split (80%-20%).
 When finished running, the output folder should contain a folder for each white matter region (ROI) and text CSV files containing covariates and subjects used for training and testing and evaluation metrics (i.e., MSLL,EV,SMSE,RMSE,Rho) per region and per site.
 ```
 ACR